Josh Frydenberg: Early life and education

-Frydenberg was born in Melbourne and educated at Bialik and Mount Scopus Colleges.
+Frydenberg was born in Melbourne.
 His mother, Erika Strausz, is a psychologist and University of Melbourne professor and his father Harry is a general surgeon.
 His mother was a Jewish Hungarian born in 1943 who arrived in Australia in 1950 as a stateless child from a refugee camp after escaping the Holocaust.
+His great aunt, Mary Frydenberg, is also a victim of the Holocaust; she spent 2 years at the infamous Auschwitz concentration camp.
 His father is also Jewish; his grandparents emigrated to Australia from Poland in the 1930s.
+His grandfather owned a haberdashery store, along with two other Jewish families, with locations in Colac, Camperdown, and Mortlake.

+Frydenberg was educated at Jewish schools Bialik College and Mount Scopus Memorial College.
 Throughout his childhood, Frydenberg was a keen tennis player.
 He lobbied his parents, unsuccessfully, to drop out of high school to pursue a career in tennis.
-When they refused, Frydenberg stuck up a handwritten sign on his bedroom: “the pain of discipline is far easier than the pain of regret".
+When they refused, Frydenberg stuck up a handwritten sign on his bedroom, reading, "The pain of discipline is far easier than the pain of regret".
 After finishing high school, he took a gap year to play tennis full-time in Australia and Europe.
 Frydenberg played against Mark Philippoussis and Pat Rafter, and represented Australia at two World University Games.
 He and his father were present at the 1997 Maccabiah bridge collapse.
+A photograph of Frydenberg carrying a man on a stretcher was used in Israeli newspapers.

 Frydenberg completed honours degrees in economics and law at Monash University, where he became president of the Law Students Society, before working at Mallesons Stephen Jaques, a large Australian commercial law firm.
 Frydenberg won both a Fulbright Scholarship to attend Yale University and a Commonwealth Scholarship to attend the University of Oxford.
 He opted to accept the latter, completing a Master of International Relations at University College, Oxford, with a thesis on Indonesian politics.
-While deciding between Oxford and Yale, he was introduced to and developed friendships with Greg Hunt, a Fulbright Scholar and future cabinet colleague, and Sir Zelman Cowen, a former Australian governor-general and Oxford provost.
-He was introduced to the latter through their mutual friend Steven Skala.
+While deciding between Oxford and Yale, he was introduced to and developed a friendship with Greg Hunt, a Fulbright Scholar and future cabinet colleague, who introduced him to the Liberal Party.
+Frydenberg was best man at Hunt's wedding, and Hunt was a groomsman at Frydenberg's wedding.
+When attending Oxford, mutual friend Steven Skala introduced Frydenberg to Sir Zelman Cowen, a former Australian governor-general and Oxford provost at Oriel College.
 Cowen "became a mentor to Frydenberg and they spent many Sundays together discussing literature, music, philosophy and law".
-While at Oxford, Frydenberg was a member of the Oxford University L'Chaim Society.

-Frydenberg has also earned a Master of Public Administration from the John F. Kennedy School of Government at Harvard University.
+Frydenberg also earned a Master of Public Administration from the John F. Kennedy School of Government at Harvard University.

-Frydenberg is one of seven Liberal MPs in the 46th Parliament of Australia who have obtained degrees at an Oxbridge or Ivy League university, the others being Alan Tudge, Angus Taylor, Andrew Laming, Dave Sharma, Greg Hunt and Paul Fletcher.
+Frydenberg was one of seven Liberal MPs in the 46th Parliament of Australia who obtained degrees at an Oxbridge or Ivy League university, the others being Alan Tudge, Angus Taylor, Andrew Laming, Dave Sharma, Greg Hunt and Paul Fletcher.